AlphaGenes/tinyhouse/README.md

 BasicHMM.py
 ----

 This module contains code to run a simple Li and Stephens style HMM based on a set of reference haplotypes.
 This was originally generated for TinyPlantImpute.
 There is a haploid and a diploid version.
-Both needs work.
+Both need work.
 The primary functions are `haploidHMM` and `diploidHMM`.
 The haploid HMM takes in a single haplotype and a reference panel.
 The diploid HMM takes in an individual and a set of haplotype panels (for each sire/dam).
-There is an option to output either the called genotypes, dosages, or maximum likelihood (Viterbi) path, although not all of these algorithms are currently implemented.
+There is an option to output either the called genotypes, dosages, or maximum likelihood (Viterbi) path, although not all of these algorithms are currently implemented for both options.

 Pedigree.py
 ----